GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/creating-an-api-gateway/en.md

   @include(if: $isAnyAccessTokenMissing)
 {
   _fail(
-    message: "All access tokens must be provided"
+    message: "Access tokens for GitHub and Slack must be provided" ) @remove
-  ) @remove
 }